tpapp/DynamicHMC.jl/docs/src/index.md

 using the algorithm above.

-The package provides a framework to [tune](@ref tuning) the algorithm to find near-optimal parameters for sampling, and also [diagnostics](@ref Diagnostics) that are specific to the algorithm.

-However, following a modular approach, it does *not* provide

-1. Domain transformations from subsets of ``\mathbb{R}^k``.
-For that, see [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl).

-2. Automatic differentiation.
-Julia has a thriving [AD ecosystem](http://www.juliadiff.org/) which should allow you to implement this.
-This package uses [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) for defining (log) density functions, which already has some one-liner solutions for AD, and is easily extensible for other methods.

-3. Generic MCMC diagnostics not specific to NUTS.
-See [MCMCDiagnostics.jl](https://github.com/tpapp/MCMCDiagnostics.jl) for an implementation of ``\hat{R}`` and effective sample size calculations.
+[^2]: For various techniques and a discussion of MCMC methods (eg domain transformations, or integrating out discrete parameters), you may find the [Stan Modeling Language manual](http://mc-stan.org/users/documentation/index.html) helpful.
+If you are unfamiliar with Bayesian methods, I would recommend [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) and [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/).

+The interface of DynamicHMC.jl expects that you code ``\ell(x), \nabla\ell(x)`` using the interface of the [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) package.
+The latter package also allows you to just code ``\ell(x)`` and obtain ``\nabla\ell(x)`` via [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).

+While the NUTS algorithm operates on an *unrestricted* domain ``\mathbb{R}^k``, some parameters have natural restrictions: for example, standard deviations are positive, valid correlation matrices are a subset of all matrices, and structural econometric models can have parameter restrictions for stability.
+In order to sample for posteriors with parameters like these, *domain transformations* are required.[^3] Also, it is advantageous to decompose a flat vector `x` to a collection of parameters in a disciplined manner.

+[^3]: For nonlinear transformations, correcting with the logarithm of the determinant of the Jacobian is required.

+I recommend that you use [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl) in combination with LogdensityProblems.jl for this purpose: it has built-in transformations for common cases, and also allows decomposing vectors into tuples, named tuples, and arrays of parameters, combined with these transformations.

-## Examples
+## Use cases

-Worked examples of using this package for Bayesian inference are available in the repository [DynamicHMCExamples.jl](https://github.com/tpapp/DynamicHMCExamples.jl).
-It is highly recommended that you skim through them first.
+This package has the following intended use cases:

+1. A robust and simple engine for MCMC.
+The intended audience is users who like to code their (log)posteriors directly, optimize and benchmark them them as Julia code, and at the same time want to have access detailed diagnostic information from the NUTS sampler.

+2. A *backend* for another interface that needs a NUTS implementation.

+3. A *research platform* for advances in MCMC methods.
+The code of this package is extensively documented, and should allow extensions and experiments easily using multiple dispatch.
+Contributions are always welcome.

 ## Support

 If you have questions, feature requests, or bug reports, please [open an issue](https://github.com/tpapp/DynamicHMC.jl/issues/new).
 I would like to emphasize that it is perfectly fine to open issues just to ask questions.
+You can also address questions to [@Tamas_Papp](https://discourse.julialang.org/u/Tamas_Papp) on the Julia discourse forum.